GMJ2023/The-DTF-Companion/DTF Folder Guide.md

 From start to finish, every folder has its role.
 The system quietly handles conversions, checks, and uploads —
 everything happens automatically, with no manual steps or missed files. ✅

 ---

-Copyright © 2025 Geoffrey Jones
+**Copyright © 2025 Geoffrey Jones**

-All rights reserved.
+**All rights reserved.**

-This repository and its contents are proprietary and confidential.
+This codebase and all associated materials are proprietary to Geoffrey Jones.
-No part may be copied, modified, or distributed without prior written consent.
+ No part of this work may be copied reproduced modified distributed or used for any purpose other than the specific engagement for which access was granted.
+ Any other use requires prior written consent from the copyright holder.